jimmynicol/image-resizer/README.md

 # Image-Resizer

-`image-resizer` is a node application that sits as a proxy to an s3 bucket and will resize images on-the-fly.
+`image-resizer` is a [Node.js](http://nodejs.org) application that sits as a proxy to an s3 bucket and will resize images on-the-fly.
 It is Heroku ready, but can also be deployed easily to any cloud provider (has been used with success on AWS).

 It was built to abstract the need to set image dimensions during the upload and storage phase of modern web applications.
 Faffing around with CarrierWave and Paperclip (while great resources) got to be troublesome and the need for resizing images on-the-fly arose.